geojsg/GeorgianUnicode/README.md

 These functions have not the ambition to solve all problem with Georgian characters.
 It was created to solve the encountered problems of encodings related to Georgian unicode characters.
+Feel free to take part in improving these functions and/or to report bugs.